 How It Works

-For the patient, the Propeller sensor attaches to their inhaler and wirelessly syncs with their smart phone using Bluetooth.
+For the patient, the Propeller sensor attaches to their inhaler and wirelessly syncs with their smartphone using Bluetooth.
 By downloading a smartphone app, the patient and doctor can then track how often the inhalers are being used along with the location and time-of-day.
 The patient can also track their triggers and symptoms and learn more about their asthma over time.
 Personalized feedback and education can be sent to the patient’s phone based on their symptoms, and medication reminders and alerts can easily be setup.
 According to an article on TechCrunch, early studies by Propeller found that this access to real-time data was able to reduce the number of people with uncontrolled asthma (or those not regularly using inhalers) by 50 percent.

-Just recently, the company changed its name from “Asthmapolis” to “Propeller Health” to show their intent to take on other chronic respiratory diseases using the same tools and accumulated wisdom that iss already yielding results for asthma patients.
+Just recently, the company changed its name from “Asthmapolis” to “Propeller Health” to show their intent to take on other chronic respiratory diseases using the same tools and accumulated wisdom that is already yielding results for asthma patients.
 Over 50 million people are affected by chronic respiratory diseases in the United States alone.
 While Propeller claims to be “the leading mobile platform for respiratory health management”, the question remains as to what barriers to entry prevent other startups from quickly moving into this space just as quickly as Propeller has.
-Nonetheless, the size of the potential market is vast and there is plenty of opportunity for Propeller given their first mover advantage.
+Nonetheless, the size of the potential market is vast and there is plenty of opportunity for Propeller given their first-mover advantage.

 Do you want to trade stocks for free?
 For the rest of your life?
 TD Ameritrade has completely eliminated commissions for stocks, ETFs (domestic and Canadian), and options.
 Open up an account with TD Ameritrade today and make brokerage fees a thing of the past.